MinweiShen/scaffolding/README.md

 * `scaffold create --template=<path>`

-Similar to above, but not supported yet
+Similar to above, the template is given by its path.

 * `scaffold locate`

 Locate scaffold's template directory.
-You can add you personal tempaltes here.
+You can add you personal templates here.

 * `scaffold remove <name>`